skinnerjc/inspect_proxmox_sandbox/README.md

 ## Tech debt

 - Types, mypy, ruff, etc.
-- Kali startup is flaky
 - Test coverage is not great and it's not well documented how to get started running them
-- Error handling, especially surfacing the HTTP body text when the Proxmox server returns HTTP 500
 - Does not work with Inspect's post-hoc sandbox cleanup feature

 ## Developing